 Many present activities of The National Library are geared towards the creation of a digital library.
 Our "triangle concept" will provide the technical basis for the Finnish Digital Library.
 Content to the Digital library will be provided through licensing, e-publishing within the country and large-scale digitisation and work related to the new Legal Deposit Act.
 FinElib, the National Electronic Library programme, can be taken as an illustrative example of the creation of the digital library.
-The central financing allocated by the Ministry of Education is today about €4.5 million and the total turnover about €12 million .
+The central financing allocated by the Ministry of Education is today about €4.5 million and the total turnover over €12 million .
 The Ministry is financing the universities, polytechnics and public libraries centrally.
 The share of central funding to different sectors vary.
 At the time of writing 108 institutions have signed a contract with the programme, including all universities, polytechnics, regional public libraries and 38 research institutes.

-At present FinElib has purchased licenses to about 21 500scientific journals, more than 270 databases, 278 000 e-books and a number of reference works and dictionaries in electronic format.
-The usage of the electronic resources is extensive, over 6 million articles in a year.
-FinELib is also carrying out user surveys to analyse user satisfaction.
-Two master's thesis are ready and more of them are being done every year which exploit this usage information as raw data.
+At present FinElib has purchased licenses to about 20 000scientific journals, more than 300 databases, 300 000 e-books and a number of reference works and dictionaries in electronic format..
+The usage of the electronic resources is extensive, it has increased 30% being over 8 million articles in a year.
+FinELib also carried out user survey in 2007 that showed libraries' satisfaction to be between 65% to 88%.
+For the first time the survey asked what an impact the electronic material had on users work.
+Over 70% thought that it has helped hastened their work.

 The Library has together with the library network prepared motions about the electronic material needed by the top-ranked research and on the other hand basic electronic resources for public library audiences .
-The motions was given to the Ministry of Education.
+The motions was given to the Ministry of Education for the second time.